ayushsri22/Word-Guessing/README.md

 ## Results
-The implemented word prediction model, utilizing lexicographically sorted bigrams with duplicates removed and limited to the first five bigrams, achieved notable performance metrics.
-The model demonstrated a high precision score of 0.97, indicating its strong accuracy in predicting the correct words based on the given bigrams.
-Furthermore, the training process was highly efficient, with a training time of only 0.0097 seconds, underscoring the model’s computational efficiency.
-These results highlight the effectiveness and practicality of the proposed approach in word prediction tasks.
+###Model Performance The model demonstrated a high precision score of 0.97, indicating its strong accuracy in predicting the correct words based on the given bigrams.